-Grey-Headed Lapwing Vanellus cinereus 灰頭麥雞
+Grey-headed Lapwing Vanellus cinereus 灰頭麥雞

 Category I. Scarce and localised winter visitor and rare migrant.
 The wintering flock is largely dependent on one site.